 What is a forex broker?

-It is possible to take your dollars or your euros to the local foreign exchange bureau to buy and sell other currencies.
-Although this is a form of forex trading, you will get a terrible rate of exchange and you will often find your funds quickly diminishing as a result.
+It is possible to take your dollars or euros to the local foreign exchange bureau to buy and sell other currencies.
+Although this is a form of forex trading, you will get terrible exchange rates and find your funds are quickly diminishing as a result.

 A broker will provide a trader with a trading platform and access to the forex market.
-The trader can then speculate on the movements in forex markets.
+The trader can then speculate on the movements in the forex market.
 The broker can also provide the trader with leverage for their account, giving greater levels of exposure and the ability to make greater profits.
-The broker executes the trades for the trader, in exchange for a fee (either generated through the spread, commission, or both).
+The broker executes the trades for the trader, in exchange for a fee (generated through the spread, commissions, or both).

 Different Styles of Forex trading

-There are many different ways in which traders dip their toes into the forex market.
-Some traders look to trade with an extremely short term outlook, whilst some like to play the long game.
+There are many different ways in which traders can dip their toes into the forex market.
+Some look to trade with an extremely short-term outlook, whilst others like to play the long game.

 Trading style | How often do you trade | Length of time holding a position | Idea generation |